WorkBright Logo

 Supplement B of Form I-9 allows you to modify or update certain employee details.
 You should complete Supplement B if your employee has:

-• been rehired within three years of completing their original I-9 or
+• Been rehired within three years of completing their original I-9

-For example, if your employee’s employment authorization expires, you need to reverify that they are still authorized to work (note: reverification does not apply to U.S. citizens).
+If your employee’s employment authorization expires, you need to reverify that they are still authorized to work (note: reverification does not apply to US citizens).
 Check the new documents for authenticity, record the document title, document number and expiration date.
-Then, sign and date Supplement B.

-If you are rehiring an employee within three years, check their original Form I-9 and documentation to ensure they are still authorized to work, complete the reverification for any expired documents, enter the date of the rehire.
-Then sign and date Supplement B.
+Supplement B also applies if you’re rehiring an employee within three years, check their original form I-9 and documentation to ensure they are still authorized to work, complete the reverification for any expired documents, enter the date of the rehire.

-To avoid inadvertent lapses, keep an eye on expiration dates and give employees plenty of notice.
-WorkBright’s Smart I-9 can help here, with automated reminders and a handy I-9 tracker.
+WorkBright’s I-9 can help here, with automated reminders and a handy I-9 tracker.
+Find out more here.

 How to check document authenticity